Meet our Board of Directors!

 I moved to Newtown nine years ago and reignited my passion for horses by rescuing my Missouri Fox Trotter, Opal, who enjoys a natural horsey life at Happy Trails Farm.
-I joined the NBLA four years ago to be part of a like-minded group of horse folk interested in protecting our trails and open spaces, and I am excited to help forward this mission as the newest member of the Board.
+I joined the NBLA four years ago to be part of a like-minded group of horse folk interested in protecting our trails and open spaces, and I am excited to help forward this mission.
 I am a western pleasure rider and grateful for the many trail systems we have available to us, the events we can participate in, and this strong community of horse and land- owners that make it all possible.

 Patti Norberg, Alternate Board Member – Website

 We moved to Newtown seven years ago, allowing us to bring my horse on property.
 We now have three horses, three minis, two minipigs, five goats, and two dogs all largely rehomes and rescues.
 I maintain the NBLACT website and mailings.
 We are lucky to have trail access and directly from our house in this wonderful horse-friendly community.